 - there is exuberant focal thickening of a segment of the left ventricular wall, simulating a cardiac mass

 - cardiac CT and MRI play a crucial role in differentiating this form of HCM from a cardiac tumour.
 The following features of mass-like HCM can be useful in differentiation from a suspected cardiac mass:

 - isointense to myocardium on T1- and T2-weighted images

 - patchy and midventricular type of delayed enhancement

 - septal hypertrophy alone ~45%

 - left ventricular outflow tract (LVOT) obstruction is present in 70% of cases 12.
-It is defined as a gradient greater than 30 mmHg
+It is defined as a gradient >30 mmHg.

 - can be associated with SAM (systolic anterior motion) of the anterior mitral leaflet, which can increase LVOT obstruction and decreased coronary and systemic outflow.